nsursock/track-record-v6/prompt.md

   * Each H3 section should be approximately 150 words
   * Structure into 3-4 concise paragraphs
   * 2-3 sentences per paragraph
-  * Include philosophical examples and references
+  * Include philosophical and musical examples and references

 ### Conclusion (H2)
 * Create 3 well-structured paragraphs that: